 Transportation in Aachen

-Aachen features a public transportation system organized by ASEAG and AVV.
 Buses and trains serve the entire city and the surrounding region.
 The city is very walkable, with most key destinations within a 10 to 20-minute walk.
 Walking is easy and fits well with public transport, making it simple to get around without using a vehicle.
+Information about schedules and ticketing is available on the ASEAG service website and the municipal guide to public transport in Aachen.

 Geography

-- Aachen is the westernmost city in Germany, located close to Belgium and the Netherlands.
+Aachen is the westernmost city in Germany, located close to Belgium and the Netherlands.

-- The city borders the Eifel and the High Fens regions to the south, offering opportunities for nature trips.
+The city borders the Eifel and the High Fens regions to the south, offering opportunities for nature trips.

-- Hauptbahnhof connects Aachen to long-distance and international trains.
+Hauptbahnhof connects Aachen to long-distance and international trains.

 Bus Lines